 Greer, South Carolina has opened their annual farmer’s market before most others in the Upstate.
 Approximately 20 vendors were available.
-Meat, seafood, micro greens, artisan breads, herbs and homemade products were set up and ready to sell.
+Meat, seafood, micro greens, artisan bread, herbs and homemade products were set up and ready to sell.

 The rain held off for the opening day of farmer’s market season.
 Although premium vegetables were not quite ready for picking (May 5th), several vendors had new product ideas.